vllanten/magicInfoServerV4_REST_API/docs/ContentScheduleControllerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //api_key.apiKeyPrefix = 'Token';

-var apiInstance = new MagicInfoServerV4RestApi.ContentScheduleControllerApi();
+var apiInstance = new MagicInfoApi.ContentScheduleControllerApi();

-var params = new MagicInfoServerV4RestApi.ContentScheduleResource(); // ContentScheduleResource | params
+var params = new MagicInfoApi.ContentScheduleResource(); // ContentScheduleResource | params

 var callback = function(error, data, response) {